Masked-Kunsiquat/homelab-wiki/authentik.md

 ## [Wiki.js](https://docs.goauthentik.io/integrations/services/wiki-js/)
+> #### Preparation
+>
+> The following placeholders will be used:
+>
+> `wiki.company` is the FQDN of Wiki.js.
+> `authentik.company` is the FQDN of authentik.
+{.is-info}

 #### Step 1
-In Wiki.js, navigate to the Authentication section in the Administration interface.
+In Wiki.js, navigate to the *Authentication* section in the *Administration* interface.

-Add a Generic OpenID Connect / OAuth2 strategy and note the Callback URL / Redirect URI in the Configuration Reference section at the bottom.
+Add a *Generic OpenID Connect / OAuth2* strategy and note the *Callback URL / Redirect URI* in the *Configuration Reference* section at the bottom.

 #### Step 2

-In authentik, under Providers, create an OAuth2/OpenID Provider with these settings:
+In authentik, under *Providers*, create an *OAuth2/OpenID Provider* with these settings:

-Redirect URI: The Callback URL / Redirect URI you noted from the previous step.
+`Redirect URI`: The *Callback URL / Redirect URI* you noted from the previous step.
-Signing Key: Select any available key
+`Signing Key`: Select any available key
-Note the client ID and client secret, then save the provider.
+Note the *client ID* and *client secret*, then save the provider.
 If you need to retrieve these values, you can do so by editing the provider.

 #### Step 3